SharonDarla/Web-Data-Scrapping/README.md

 # Project Setup:
 1. Input Data:
-	- You will need an Excel file containing a list of URLs and their corresponding IDs.
+	- We need an Excel file containing a list of URLs and their corresponding IDs.
 The file should have at least two columns: 'URL_ID' and 'URL'.
-	- Place your input Excel file (e.g., Input.xlsx) in a directory accessible by the script (or update the input_file variable in the script to point to its location).
+	- Place the input Excel file (e.g., Input.xlsx) in a directory accessible by the script (or update the input_file variable in the script to point to its location).
-	- You will also need zip files containing stopwords and a master dictionary with positive and negative words.
+	- Next we need zip files containing stopwords and a master dictionary with positive and negative words.
 Update the stop_words_zip, master_dict_zip, and the file paths for positive and negative words in the script to point to the locations of your files.

 2. Running the Script:
-	○ Make sure you have all the required libraries installed (as mentioned in the Setup section).
+	* Make sure you have all the required libraries installed (as mentioned in the Setup section).
-	○ Ensure the necessary NLTK data ('punkt' and 'punkt_tab') is downloaded.
+	* Ensure the necessary NLTK data ('punkt' and 'punkt_tab') is downloaded.
-	○ Update the file paths in the script to point to your input Excel file, stop words directory, and positive/negative words files.
+	* Update the file paths in the script to point to your input Excel file, stop words directory, and positive/negative words files.
 Execute the Python script.
 The script will iterate through the URLs, scrape the content, perform analysis, and generate the output files.

 # Output: